Malachi-M/Amanuensis/README.md

 - id - A Number identifier to match up with the correct post as well as archiving comments
 - author - A String providing the name of the commentor
 - body - A String providing the content of the comment

+#### Views
+- /post/:addPost
+    Displays the page that allows the blogger to create a new post.
+This is a form @ postCreate.html
+---
+- /post/:deletePost
+    Displays the page that lists out all current posts with an option to be able to delete a particular post.
+- /post/:editPost
+    Displays the page that will allow the blogger to edit a particular post
+- /post/:viewPost

+- /post/:index

+- /comment/:createComment

+- /comment/:deleteComment
+-
+- - /admin/posts
+- /admin/posts/:editPost
+- /admin/posts/new